 Laundromat marketing is an effective way to attract and retain a healthy customer base.
 Marketing costs during the first year are typically higher than in years to follow, but Laundrylux recommends allocating a healthy marketing budget each month.
 These efforts will ensure new customers keep coming through the door as the community grows.

 Laundrylux offers laundromat creative services for marketing to provide signage, advertisement creatives, interior design support, templates for ads, postcards, in-store signs, and much more.
 The additional support laundromat owners receive through this partnership can help set laundromats apart from the competition and better engage new and returning customers.

 We Make Owning a Laundromat Simple

-Laundrylux is a trusted laundromat partner that helps new business owners overcome the challenges associated with laundromat ownership.
+Laundrylux is a trusted laundromat supplier that helps new business owners overcome the challenges associated with laundromat ownership.
 Working with real industry experts, new and experienced investors can leverage Laundrylux’s private financing, real estate, and creative services to quickly realize returns on investment.

 Laundrylux is closely monitoring all updates provided by the CDC and other public health agencies following the recent coronavirus outbreak.
 The safety and well-being of our employees, customers, and the community at large is our top priority in these critical times.
 Many major cities, counties, and states across the country have declared laundromats an “essential service” to ensure that communities have access to laundry facilities.Discover the current situation in your area.